awslabs/pgbouncer-fast-switchover/README.md

 ```

 `aws-load-balancer-scheme:"internet-facing"` exposes the PGBouncer service publicly. `aws-load-balancer-nlb-target-type: "ip"` uses the PGBouncer pods as target rather than the EC2 instance.

+### Deployment steps
-The EKS option automates the installation and configuration sections above.
-The required steps are:
+The EKS option automates the configuration and installation sections above.
+The deployment steps with EKS are:

 * [Deploy EKS cluster with Karpenter for automatic EC2 instance horizontal scaling](https://karpenter.sh/v0.13.2/getting-started/getting-started-with-eksctl/)